-Below are some of the key impacts from the past year:
+Below are some of the key results for our Energy Services from the past year:

-- We provided 650 home safety assessments and spent 1165 hrs carrying out security and minor repairs works in vulnerable households.
+- In Belfast; we provided 275 home safety assessments and spent 427 hrs carrying out minor repairs works in vulnerable households.

-- We engaged with and supported 200 households as part of the PowerNI Home Visit Service, completing 133 Benefit Entitlement Checks, 23 of which received additional benefits, with average weekly increase of £53.
+- Across NI; we engaged with and supported 334 households as part of the PowerNI Home Visit Service.

-- In partnership with the Department for Communities we continued to support a community based pilot Social Supermarket support programme across NI to help mitigate the impacts of Welfare Reform.
-Through this programme we have assisted over 200 vulnerable households with energy advice and free Oil grants.
+- In partnership with the Department for Communities we continued to support 5 community based pilot Social Supermarket support programme across NI to help mitigate the impacts of Welfare Reform.
+Through this programme we have assisted over 100 vulnerable households with energy advice and free Oil grants.